I like building vehicles too! Who doesn't love a good car or truck or tracked crane!

 For more information and pictures of the whole model, see the commissions page

-Inspiration: Well, set 10255, Assembly Square, includes a large Technic excavator scoop, used as roof detailing.
+Inspiration: Set 10255, Assembly Square, includes a large Technic excavator scoop, used as roof detailing.
 But for a LEGO Rebrick contest, I built the rest of the excavator only using other parts from this one set.
 It turned out better than I anticipated, and the arm can even bend, utilizing the few hinges included in the set.
-Ooh, and this is one of the few models I've made a video of.
+This is one of the few models I've made a video of.
 It's an old video, and violently shaky, so watch at your own risk.